-Like all medicines, Enantyum can cause side effects, although not everybody gets them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.
 Possible side effects are listed below according to how likely they are to occur.
-Since the list is based in part on side effects from the tablet formulation of Enantyum, and Enantyum granules is absorbed faster than the tablets, it is possible that the actual frequency of (gastrointestinal) side effects could be higher with Enantyum granules.
+Because the peak plasma levels of dexketoprofen for the oral solution formulation are higher than those reported for the tablet formulation, a potentially increased risk for side (gastrointestinal) effects cannot be excluded.

-Common side effects: may affect up to 1 in 10 people
+Common side effects (may affect up to 1 in 10 people):